166 Medium Regiment (India): Formation

-The regiment was raised as a Field Regiment on November 1, 1963 at Jalandhar Cantonment by its first CO, Lt Col (later Maj Gen) Rajeshwar Singh.
+The regiment was raised as a 166 Field Regiment on 1 November 1963 at Jalandhar Cantonment.
+The first commanding officer was Lieutenant Colonel (later Major General) Rajeshwar Singh.

+Class composition

+The unit is a single class composition regiment composed entirely of Sikh gunners.

 History

 The regiment was the first unit to be equipped with the Indian Field Gun.
 It saw action in the Indo-Pakistani War of 1965 and Indo-Pakistani War of 1971.
-It participated in Operation Meghdoot and Operation Parakram (2002).
+It participated in Operation Parakram (2002) and Operation Meghdoot in 2007.

-Nagrota Attack On 29th November 2016, two officers and five soldiers were killed and half a dozen others wounded in a fierce gun battle with a group of heavily armed militants which stormed the Army camp housing the regiment at Nagrota.
+Nagrota Attack On 29 November 2016, two officers and five soldiers were killed and half a dozen others wounded in a fierce gun battle with a group of heavily armed militants which stormed the Army camp housing the regiment at Nagrota.
 Among the martyred was Major Gosavi Kunal Mannadir, who was subsequently awarded the Shaurya Chakra.

 Operations

-Some of the major operations undertaken by the Regiment include:
+Some of the major operations undertaken by the regiment include: